timescale/docs/use-timescale/vpc.md

 your Timescale Service is routed through the PrivateLink Endpoint connected to the Timescale VPC.
 Direct connection through AWS PrivateLink is not currently available.

-You can run three VPCs in each project and each Timescale VPC can have as many peering connections as you need.
-If you need more VPCs click `Support`in Timescale Console and ask for a quota increase.
+You can run three VPCs in each project, and each Timescale VPC can have as many peering connections as you need.
+If you need more VPCs click `Support` in Timescale Console and ask for a quota increase.

 ## Prerequisites